Using Confirmation of Payee to protect you

 Take five to protect yourself from fraud

 Fraudsters are good at putting you under pressure so that you don’t have time to think.
-To help you in situations like this, UK Finance has launched their ‘Take Five to Stop Fraud’ campaign to help you spot scams and keep yourself and hard-earned money safe.
+To help you in situations like this, the banking industry body, UK Finance, has launched their ‘Take Five to Stop Fraud’ campaign to help you spot scams and keep yourself and hard-earned money safe.

 Stop – Take a moment to stop and think before giving out your personal information or payment details